-The MC9S08JM16 series includes a system to protect memory contents against low voltage conditions and control MCU system states during supply voltage variations.
-The system is composed of a power-on reset (POR) circuit and an LVD circuit with a user selectable trip voltage, either high ( $V{LVDH}$ ) or low ( $V{LVDL}$ ).
-The LVD circuit is enabled when LVDE in SPMSC1 is high and the trip voltage is selected by LVDV in SPMSC2.
-The LVD is disabled upon entering any of the stop modes unless the LVDSE bit is set.
-If LVDSE and LVDE are both set, then the MCU cannot enter stop2, and the current consumption in stop3 with the LVD enabled will be greater.
+The MC9S08JM60 series includes a system to protect against low-voltage conditions in order to protect memory contents and control MCU system states during supply voltage variations.
+The system is comprised of a power-on reset (POR) circuit and a LVD circuit with trip voltages for warning and detection.
+The LVD circuit is enabled when LVDE in SPMSC1 is set to 1.
+The LVD is disabled upon entering any of the stop modes unless LVDSE is set in SPMSC1.
+If LVDSE and LVDE are both set, then the MCU cannot enter stop2 (it will enter stop3 instead), and the current consumption in stop3 with the LVD enabled will be higher.